Composition lessons

 In addition to my activity as a composer, I am passionate about teaching composition.
 If you are interested in taking composition lessons, or would like to hear more about it, I would love to hear from you!

 My teaching experience ranges from lecture halls with fifty-seven students to one-on-one sessions.
-I am currently an instructor at Michigan Technological University, remotely teaching private composition and music theory lessons.
-I also taught music theory remotely during the 2020-2021 school year.
+I am currently a visiting assistant professor of music composition and theory at Sewanee, and I was recently a visiting assistant professor and applied instructor at Michigan Technological University.
 As a teaching assistant at the University of Aberdeen, I also taught second and third-year composition, music history, choral arranging, and an elective course I developed on the life and works of George Crumb.
 I have also led composition and improvisation exercises in other group circumstances, such as Superior String Alliance’s summer camp.
 My composition students have ranged from high school to post-MM level.

 I have also worked with composers in other professional contexts.
 For instance, in my time as artistic director for Spectrum New Music Ensemble, I helped bring thirteen diverse world premieres by student composers to life.
 Throughout this process, I worked with the students on developing professional skills in composition, such as proper score and part preparation, working directly with instrumentalists, and speaking publicly about their work.
-I have also worked as a copyist and proofread many scores for fellow composers.
+I have also worked as an editor, reviewing hundreds and editing dozens of scores by other composers.